dabeng/interview/README.md

 - Colud you share your experience about when to use css grid layout and when to use flexbox layout in practical projects ?
 - Assume that we need to introduce responsive design into an existing web application, How do you plan to do that？
+- offsetWidth, clientWidth and scrollWidth - what's the difference?

 # JS

 ## basics
+- Could you list all the ways to remove one item from an array?
 - How to deal with nested callbacks and avoid “callback hell”?
+- How to use apply(), call() and bind()?

 ## Object
  - Could you list all the solutions about how to clone objects?